developer-zebra/developer-zebra-site/src/devicetracker-onprem/3-0/guide/setup/index.md

 Install Device Tracker On-Prem client app to register the device and transmit data to the server.
 The device must be connected to the same network as the server.
 Client app installation and configuration can be performed either manually or remotely, with Zebra's [StageNow](/stagenow/latest/about) or an EMM (Enterprise Mobility Management) system for device deployment.

-### Client Installation
+### Installation

-_Device Tracker On-Prem client application 2.3.1 or earlier cannot be upgraded to 3.0._ Prior versions must be [uninstalled](./#clientuninstallation) before installing Device Tracker 3.0.
+_Device Tracker On-Prem client application 2.3.1 or earlier cannot be upgraded to 3.0._ Prior versions must be [uninstalled](./#uninstallation) before installing Device Tracker 3.0.
 There are two methods for client app installation:
 * **Manual installation** - manually copy and install the client app to the device.
 * **Remote installation** - use Zebra's [StageNow](/stagenow/latest/about) or an EMM (Enterprise Mobile Management) tool to create a StageNow profile for device deployment.